cocodono/SPRING2023TIDYVERSE/README.md

 We will use a birth dataset from ‘fivethirtyeight.com’.
 This dataset contains U.S. births data for 1994 - 2003 which, is provided by the Centers for Disease Control and Prevention’s (CDC’s) National Center for Health Statistics (NCNS).
 We will load the data from their GitHub repository.

+# Jian Quan Chen

+Initial Description and Link:

+For this assignment, I will be creating a programming sample vignette to demonstrate the use of the tidyr package in the tidyverse package.
+I will be working with the “Video Game Sales” (https://www.kaggle.com/datasets/gregorut/videogamesales) dataset from Kaggle.
+The dataset was generated from a scrape of vgchartz.com and contains the sales of video games that sold greater than 100,000 copies from 1980 to 2020.

+<li> <a href = "https://github.com/LeJQC/MSDS/blob/main/DATA%20607/TidyVerse%20CREATE%20Assignment/tidyverse%20create%20assignment.Rmd"> Github </a> </li>
+<li> <a href = "https://rpubs.com/jianjqc/1029686"> Rpubs </a> </li>